-Students at Florida State University face demanding mathematics courses required for engineering, physics, computer science, economics, and other STEM majors.
-At FSU, the calculus sequence is a major gateway for many STEM students, and courses like MAC 2312, MAC 2313, and MAP 2302 can quickly become serious obstacles even for strong students.
+Students at Florida State University (FSU) take demanding mathematics courses required for engineering, physics, computer science, economics, mathematics, and other STEM majors.
+Courses like MAC 2312 Calculus II, MAC 2313 Calculus III, and MAP 2302 Ordinary Differential Equations often become major obstacles even for strong students.

-Florida State University Calculus, Differential Equations, and Advanced Math Courses
+Florida State Calculus, Differential Equations, and Advanced Mathematics Courses

 Students from Florida State University frequently use Woody Calculus for help with the following courses.